CMN Naval

 CMN Naval is a French multinational shipbuilding and yacht construction company.
 In 2024, CMN Naval employed 1,200 people in France, Germany, and the United Kingdom.
 The group is headed by Pierre Balmer.

 History

 The shipbuilding company has been operating since 2022 under the name CMN Naval SA.

-In 2025, CMN Naval created the joint venture ADN in collaboration with Edge, a company active in the field of defence systems.
+In 2025, CMN Naval created the joint venture ADN in collaboration with Edge Group, a company active in the field of defence systems.

 Company structure

 CMN Naval is a private company with sites in Europe and the Middle East.
 The Board of Directors consists of Pierre Balmer, Jean Durand-Ruel and Amélie Klotz.

 The CMN Naval Group is a European shipbuilding group that includes shipyards such as Constructions Mécaniques de Normandie (CMN) in France, German Naval Yards in Germany, and Isherwoods in the United Kingdom.
 In addition, the subsidiaries HydroQuest, AMT, and ACE are also part of CMN Naval.